yatiml/yatiml/docs/tutorial.rst

 full check anyway, so that if this class ends up being used in a Union, or if you or someone else adds derived classes later, things will still work correctly and there won't be any unnecessary ambiguity errors for the users.

+Speaking of derived classes, note that while ``_yatiml_recognize()`` is inherited by derived classes like any other Python method, YAtiML will only use it for the class on which it is defined; derived classes will use automatic recognition unless they have their own ``_yatiml_recognize()``.

 Extra attributes
 ----------------